Speakers

 March 2024

-Our speaker is Jenny Peploe
+Our speaker was Jenny Peploe

 Jenny Peploe gives specialist talks on downsizing and decluttering.
 Often people can find making a start on a downsizing project quite overwhelming and because of that many people just don't make a start.
 Others want to make a start, but struggle on where to start and how to tackle it.